joy242-15-740/roam/README.md

 ## Database

-Roam uses SQLite for local data persistence.
+Roam uses H2 Database for local data persistence.
 Database migrations are handled automatically by Flyway on application startup.

 ## Testing